-Membership of another Local Authority
+12 Membership of another Local Authority

 There is nothing in the code of conduct which prevents dual-hatted Members speaking and voting at both parish or district tiers and then at an Authority meeting on the same planning issue.
-Members who take this course will need to declare their membership of the parish or district council as a personal interest at the Authority meeting if they intend to speak on that matter.
+Members who take this course will need to declare their membership of the parish or district council as a personal interest at the Authority meeting.
 Generally this will not constitute a prejudicial interest.